oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 	</copy>
 	```

-2. Use the `ore.push` function to load an R DataFrame object to the database, which creates a temporary table  and returns a proxy object, assigned to the variable IRIS_TMP.
+2. Use the `ore.push` function to load an R data.frame object to the database, which creates a temporary table  and returns a proxy object, assigned to the variable IRIS\_TMP.

 	```r
 	<copy>